slatedocs/slate/source/includes/_instances.md

 ## Update a specific instance

-This endpoint retrieves a specific instance.
+This endpoint updates a specific instance.

 ### HTTP Request